 The Calumet region has an important story of national significance to be told concerning how the natural world was changed to make way for industry, transportation, and peoples from across the country and around the world.
-Through the process of preparing the feasibility study, engaged residents and organizations identified 440 resources that contribute to the region's industrial, natural, and cultural heritage.
-Of those, 227 resources of special significance have been selected to illustrate key themes of the story.
+The region contains globally rare natural areas, the nation's premier heavy industrial district, and distinctive communities that continue to shape the natural and built landscape.
+Its two urban National Parks-the Pullman National Monument and the Indiana Dunes National Lakeshore-bookend and highlight these features.
+Through the process of preparing the feasibility study, engaged residents and organizations identified 462 resources that contribute to the region's industrial, natural, and cultural heritage.
+Of those, 228 resources of special significance have been selected to illustrate key themes of the story.